 17. Sewerage.
 At present, Harihar does not have an underground sewerage system.
 The existing roadside drains receive the sewage and sullage from each household including septic tank effluent.
 The drains carry dry weather flow as well as storm water to discharge into the natural drainage channels.
 Under the National River Conservation Plan (NRCP), the drainage channels have been intercepted and wastewater is pumped to the wastewater treatment works.
 An 8.84 MLD capacity stabilisation pond based WWTP was constructed consisting of one anaerobic pond, three facultative ponds and three maturation ponds.
 The treated water is discharged into a natural drainage channel and is used for irrigation by the local farmers, although some untreated wastewater is diverted for irrigation before reaching the treatment plant.
 Due to leakages in the interceptor sewer, very low volume of sewage reaches the WWTP.
+The STP of 8.84 MLD capacity Waste Stabilization Ponds (WSP) was constructed by KUWS & DB in 2003 under NRCP Program me.
+It consists of three waste stabilization ponds followed by Maturation ponds for treatment process.
+The existing Waste Stabilisation Pond system is in a poor condition and not operating.

 18. Works under Implementation.
 A sewerage scheme for Harihar Town is currently being implemented under the World Bank funded Karnataka Municipal Reforms Project.
 Under the KMRP investment, stabilisation ponds will be rehabilitated to treat a flow initially of 8.8Mld with the potential to be able to treat 14Mld with the addition of aerators.
 Of the 6 drainage districts, four are being provided with sewerage network in this project.
 The remaining areas need to be covered with the sewerage system.
+Later a decision was taken to delete the scope of STP rehabilitation from KMRP.